 Truly off-the-beaten track Nica experience you won't find in guidebooks.
 Stay in your own bungalow in the Nicaraguan countryside with an ocean view and access to a beautiful waterfall.

 The casita (bungalow) is clean and basic.
 It has electricity, a hammock, two single beds, tile floors, a table, and chairs.
 Fresh air flows through the room.
+Included in the price is a hearty breakfast and an initial tour of the lovely waterfall and local community.
 You can relax or be active in our humble Nicaraguan village.
 Do as much or as little as you like!

 NOTE!
 We do our best to respond immediately to your reservation request within the required 24 hours; however, we are not connected to the Internet everyday on the farm.
 We appreciate your patience and look forward to your visit!

 Price includes coffee/tea in the morning and a traditional Nicaraguan breakfast.
 We cook fresh meals.

 Daily meal plan (includes lunch and dinner): $8

 We use fruits and vegetables from our farm when they're in season.
 One meal a day is usually vegetarian and the portions are hearty.

 Two single beds, fan, table, and hammock.

 We now have a 4G cellular data connection which we can tether to guests from our cell phone via wifi.
 Cost is 30 cordobas per hour for 50MB of data transfer.
 If you plan to use the Internet regularly on the farm, we recommend that guests bring an unlocked smartphone and buy a local prepaid SIM card (about $2) with a prepaid data package.